grbfacet/facet/relativity-tutorial.md

 By comparison, if the Newtonian formula were correct, any time you double the energy of motion of an object you will increase its speed from v to √2v which is about a 40% increase for each doubling of the energy.
 Our normal expectation that things really speed up as you push them harder is not true near the speed of light.
 Instead of going faster, they just get harder to push.
 It’s a little bit like eating.
 We eat for energy and up to a point a meal gives us some energy to move around.
 But if we eat a lot, our body just stores it as weight and a lot of weight makes it harder for us to move.

-Thus, our initial little electron bunch 12 µm long with all the electrons at same energy, 42 GeV, when it entered the plasma accelerator left the plasma accelerator with with electron energies as high as 84 GeV, some at the original 42 GeV, and many that have lost energy to well below 42 GeV.
+Thus, our initial little electron bunch 12 µm long with all the electrons at same energy, 42 GeV, when it entered the plasma accelerator left the plasma accelerator with electron energies as high as 84 GeV, some at the original 42 GeV, and many that have lost energy to well below 42 GeV.
 But because they are already nearly the speed of light, the speed difference between them is so small that the bunch stays pretty much the same size (more on this later).
 This is, of course, not at all how we think about objects that are accelerated.
 The Porsche leaves the Prius in the dust with its more powerful engine.
-This is a great example of how what we know under conditions that our body size and our senses are familiar with may not at all be normal at more extreme conditions of speed where relativity replaces Newtonian laws or small size where quantum mechanics replaces Newtonian laws.
+This is a great example of how what we know under conditions that our body size and our senses are familiar with may not be at all normal at more extreme conditions of speed where relativity replaces Newtonian laws or small size where quantum mechanics replaces Newtonian laws.
 And most subatomic physics processes require the simultaneous use of both new theories, relativity and quantum mechanics, to correctly explain what happens.

 #### Where Newton approximates Einstein